AdaCore/training_material/courses/fundamentals_of_ada/220_low_level_programming.rst

    --  This maps directly on to the bits of V
    V3 : aliased Bitfield (1 ..
 V'Size);
-   For V3'address use V_A'address; -- overlay
+   For V3'address use V_A; -- overlay

    V4 : aliased Integer;
    --  Trust me, I know what I'm doing, this is V2